ZedObaia/qtlinuxdeployer/README.md

 `sudo apt-get install lsof`

+`sudo python3 setup.py`

 ## Usage
-`./qtlinuxdeployer -b /path/to/binary/file -o /path/to/output/dir`
+`qtlinuxdeployer -b /path/to/binary/file -o /path/to/output/dir -s /path/to/source/diw`
 >This will set-up the output directory with all necessary files to run your application on another linux machine